 Don't confuse this $350 Palm with the PDA that lorded it over the mobile-device landscape 20 years ago.
 The creators of this Palm bought the rights to that product's name, which they're now using on this companion phone.

-For that reason, you also shouldn't confuse the Palm with a stand-alone smartphone.
-It's available exclusively through Verizon; signing a two-year contract can knock $50 off the Palm's cost.
-You'll have to add a data plan that lets your new Palm share a line with your regular phone — an unlimited plan for the Palm tacks on $10 a month to your Verizon bill.
+When it launched, you couldn't use the Palm as a stand-alone smartphone.
+It was available exclusively through Verizon.
+Early adopters had to add a data plan that would allow their Palm to share a line with their regular phone — an unlimited plan for the Palm adds on $10 a month to your Verizon bill.
 (Note that the plan isn't *that* unlimited: Use more than 15GB of data and Verizon reserves the right to slow your data speed.)

 You can use the Palm as a companion to either Android or iOS devices, but iPhone users should be warned that iMessages won't appear on your Palm, which runs Android 8.1.
 If you want messages to move seamlessly between your iPhone and your Palm, you've got to turn to Verizon's Message+ app.